top of page

 EMERGENCY PERMITS

-REQUIRES A PHONE CALL TO TRACK ACCESS STAFF PRIOR TO SUBMITTING YOUR REQUEST
+REQUIRES A PHONE CALL FROM THE ST PM TO TRACK ACCESS STAFF PRIOR TO SUBMITTING YOUR REQUEST

 A specific emergency request form will be sent to you and you must provide justification AND meet the definition called out in SOP 6.15: